 Unfortunately, the way you have worded the question creates conflicts which prevent it from being answered.
 You call one parent the "custodial parent" but say that there is no court order in place.
 If there is no court order in place, there are not set rules on these type of issues.
-If there is a...Read more »
+If...Read more »

 Go to your local courthouse and ask for the family law forms for your specific issue or go to the Minnesota Courts website and click on the forms section.
 All the information you need will be available in the packets provided by either.

 He wasn't there during the pregnancy, he's not on the birth certificate, we were never married and he didn't come around after a year and 3 months after my son was born.
 He's taking me to court to get "full custody", he has a past of drug use.
-I'm trying to figure out what the ending result might...
+I'm trying to figure...
 Read more »

 As an attorney who practices family law throughout Minnesota and North Dakota, I can state with certainty that no attorney can guarantee an outcome.
 In fact, guaranteeing an outcome is an ethical violation that subjects an attorney to discipline.
 Your best option is to retain an attorney....Read more »

 We have been separated for over 2 years (not legally), I have been the main caregiver.
 While he has provided financially for our needs, he isn't reliable.
 He doesn't have a vehicle big enough to haul our children and he lives in a basement bedroom of an elderly couples home.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.